-Early diagnosis is crucial to positive patient
+Early diagnosis is crucial to positive patient health.

-health.
 Symptoms can be treated as they arise.
 Care is largely preventative, to support and manage EDS with the intent of keeping damage as minimal as possible.
 Specifics have to be tailored to those symptoms exhibited in the person with EDS.
-EDS is known to affect people of all ages, races, and genders.
+EDS are known to affect men and women of every race and ethnicity.